Ministers of the Eucharist

 Contact: Jack Ewins 0773 449 9190 jack@.st-josephs-tilehurst.org.uk.

 Mass cards, and cards to mark Baptism, Ist Holy Communion, Confirmation and Marriage are available at the repository in the porch each Sunday after the 8.30 am and 10.30 am Masses.
 A selection of other items, including Rosaries, statues, books and pictures, is also on sale.
-In the weeks before Christmas, cards, cribs and Advent calendars go on sale in the small hall.
+In the weeks before Christmas, cards, cribs and Advent calendars also go on sale.
 If you would like to join the rota of people who serve at the repository, please contact: Eileen Hopkins: Tel.
 9677958 email@example.com

 Enough newsletters are produced every week for each family attending Sunday Mass to have one.
 Items for inclusion in the newsletter must be submitted to the Parish Office by no later than 9 am on the preceding Wednesday.
 Contact: Sheila Jones 0118 942 8632; firstname.lastname@example.org.